 35.3.2.3 Inheritance in a per-STA profile

 TGbe editor: Please add NOTE after the first paragraph as shown below:

-[CID 2167]
+[CID 2167]NOTE – The inheritance mechanism described in this subclause is not applicable when the Per-STA Profile subelement of the Basic variant Multi-Link element carriers the partial information of the reported STA.

 TGbe editor: Please split the second paragraph as shown along with additional changes shown below:

-[CID 3021, 3212, 3369, 3370]An element is considered to be specific to a reported STA if its value is different from the corresponding element advertised by the reporting STA
+[CID 3021, 3212, 3369, 3370]A STA that transmits a Management frame carrying the Basic variant Multi-link element shall include an element that is specific to the reported STA in the complete profile of the reported STA carried in the Basic variant Multi-Link element.
+An element is specific to a reported STA if any one of the following conditions is satisfied:

+its value is different from the element, if advertised by the reporting STA that has the same Element ID and Extended Element ID (if present)

+the reported STA satisfies the condition for that element to be included in the frame that carries the Basic variant Multi-Link element while the reporting STA does not satisfy the corresponding condition.

+NOTE – The conditions to include an element in a particular Management frame are as specified in clause 9.3.3 (for example, Table 9-35 specifies the conditions for an element to be included in an Association Response frame).

-or if the reported STA satisfies the condition as specified in the Table 9-32 (Beacon frame body) if the reporting STA is an AP or Table 9-34 (Association Request frame body) if the reporting STA is a non-AP for that element to be present while the reporting STA does not satisfy the corresponding condition.
-If any of the elements carried in the frame of the reporting STA are not present in a per-STA profile, the values to use for the reported STA are the values of the corresponding element of the reporting STA unless the element is listed in the Non-Inheritance element (if included) in the per-STA profile for that STA.
+When an element that is carried in a Management frame transmitted by the reporting STA is not present in a complete profile of a reported STA, then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reporting STA’s frame unless the complete profile carries the Non-Inheritance element (see 9.4.2.240 (Non-Inheritance element)) and the element is listed in the Non-Inheritance element.

 TGbe editor: Please add the following description text and figure before the last paragraph as shown below: